 Citation, DOI and article data

 Metastatic pulmonary calcification (MPC) is a form of pulmonary calcification where there is calcium deposition in normal lung parenchyma.
 It is most commonly due to chronic renal failure.

-Metastatic pulmonary calcification is an unfortunate term in that "metastatic" suggests a malignant process, but in fact purely refers to the spread to and deposition of the excess calcium in the lungs.
+Metastatic pulmonary calcification is an unfortunate term in that "metastatic" suggests a malignant process, but in fact it purely refers to the spread and deposition of excess calcium in the lungs.
 In truth, malignancy is only very rarely the etiology.

 The calcification refers to a cellular pathological process, and it is not unusual to see no calcification on imaging at all.